Course Development Grant

 - Step 2.
 College Application Form.
 Once faculty have submitted their COOL CD Cohort 9 Application and received the confirmation email from COOL, a copy of the application will be provided electronically by COOL to the appropriate college for approval.
 Academic college deans should review and compile all faculty members’ requests for submission on the attached application and submit the College Application form in its’ entirety to the Coastal Office of Online Learning.
 Please note that all college-completed Application form must include a designated faculty member assigned to each proposed course, and must be signed by the appropriate Dean, Chair(s), and faculty member(s) of the college prior to submission to COOL.
 The deadline for application submission to the Coastal Office of Online Learning at 216 Kearns Hall is 5:00 p.m.
 EST, February 17th, 2020.
 Deans should submit only one CD Application Packet per college.

-If you have additional questions concerning the COOL Course Development Grant program or the application process, please contact Sherri Restauri, director of Coastal Office of Online Learning at 843-349-2254.
+If you have additional questions concerning the COOL Course Development Grant program or the application process, please contact Sherri Restauri, Senior Executive Director of Coastal Office of Online Learning at 843-349-2254.